Select Page

 President, Voto Latino

-María Teresa Kumar is a political and voting rights activist from Colombia who is dedicated to creating a more inclusive political participation environment in the US.
-As a co-founder of Voto Latino, a technology-based non-profit organization working to increase voter turnout in younger Latinx generations, she has helped to successfully register over a quarter million voters so far.
-She also co-founded the National Voter Registration Day, which is the largest one-day effort to register voters in the United States and has partnered with a multitude of influencers to lead campaigns on education and voter registration in multiple languages.
-Kumar’s groundbreaking work as a recognized media commentator, writer, and speaker has earned her countless awards from receiving an Emmy nomination for Outstanding News Discussion and Analysis to Elle Magazine’s 10 Most Influential Women in Washington D.C.
+María Teresa Kumar is a political and voting rights activist from Colombia, is dedicated to fostering inclusive political participation in the US.
+As co-founder of Voto Latino, she’s helped register over a quarter million young Latinx voters.
+She also co-founded National Voter Registration Day, the largest one-day voter registration effort.
+A media commentator, writer, and speaker, Kumar’s work has earned her numerous awards, including an Emmy nomination and recognition as one of Elle’s 10 Most Influential Women in Washington D.C.

 Anat Shenker-Osorio